howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/2-queries-loading-links.md

 }
 ```

-You could now simply execute this query in a Playground.
+You could now simply execute this query in a Playground and retrieve the results from your GraphQL server.
 But how can you use inside your Javascript code?

 ### Queries with Apollo Client